GNoisy/05-work-day-scheduler/README.md

 ![screenshot](scheduler-screenshot.png)

-This is an application that runs in browser that, based upon input from the user, generates a random password.
+This is an application that runs in browser that allows the user to input events throughout each hour of the day.
+These event will be stored so the user can revisit after closing browser.

 ## Deployed Link